lillianlaihughes/09-readme-generator/readme_output/README.md

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-test
+npm install
 ```

 ## Usage
-test
+Clone the repo

 ## Contribution
-test
+Fork the repo and submit pull requests

 ## Tests
 To run tests, run the following command:
 ```
-test
+npm run test
 ```

 ## Questions
-If you have any questions about this repo, open an issue or send a message to lillian@test.com.
-You can find more of my work at [Github: Lillian](https://github.com/Lillian/).
+If you have any questions about this repo, open an issue or send a message to lillianlaihughes@gmail.com.
+You can find more of my work at [Github: lillianlaihughes](https://github.com/lillianlaihughes/).

  ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache_2.0 license.